varun6299/OneDeal---Automobile-E-commerce-web-application/README.md

 3. The new entries could also feature in the search results.

 **DEPLOYMENT** -
-1. Deployment was performed using Git and Heroku.
+1. Deployment was performed using Github and Heroku.

 The link to the website is provided below - https://onedeal.herokuapp.com/